sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

     parent: observe-schedule
 ---

-Check hooks are **commands** the Sensu agent runs in response to the result of check execution.
+Check hooks are commands the Sensu agent runs in response to the result of check execution.
 The Sensu agent executes the appropriate configured hook command based on the exit status code of the check (for example, `1`).

 Check hooks allow you to automate data collection that operators would routinely perform to investigate observability alerts, which frees up precious operator time.
 Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich observability event data.

 Follow this guide to create a check hook that captures the process tree if a check returns a status of `2` (critical, not running).

+## Requirements

-You’ll need to [install][2] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, install the Sensu [backend][2], make sure at least one Sensu [agent][14] is running, and install and configure [sensuctl][15].

+The hook you will create in this guide relies on the `nginx_service` check created in the [Monitor server resources][16] guide.
+Before you begin, add the [sensu/sensu-processes-check][12] dynamic runtime asset and [`nginx_service` check][13].

 ## Configure a Sensu entity

-Every Sensu agent has a defined set of [subscriptions][3] that determine which checks the agent will execute.
+Every Sensu agent has a defined set of subscriptions that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
 To run the `nginx_service` check used as an example in this guide, you'll need a Sensu entity with the subscription `webserver`.